intel-analytics/BigDL-2.x/docs/docs/Keras2StyleAPIGuide/Layers/pooling.md

             E.g. 2 will halve the input.
             If None, it will be set to -1, which will be default to pool_size.
 * `padding`: One of `"valid"` or `"same"` (case-insensitive).
 * `input_shape`: Only need to specify this argument when you use this layer as the first layer of a model.
-For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
+For Scala API, it should be a shape object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**
 ```scala